jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 ---
+title: "COMPADRE/COMADRE Data Digitization Protocol"
-output: html_document
+output:
+  word_document: default
+  pdf_document:
+    toc: yes
+  html_document:
+    toc: yes
 ---
-#COMPADRE/COMADRE Data Digitisation Protocol

 ##Preamble

 The COMPADRE and COMADRE databases are compiled from (mostly) published literature.
 The majority of this literature was published as peer-reviewed articles in academic journals, with a smaller number of data obtained from books, conference presentations etc.

-The data digitisation team (The COMPADRINOs) read the literature and extract information in order to reconstruct the matrix analysed by the original researchers.
+The data digitization team (The COMPADRINOs) read the literature and extract information in order to reconstruct the matrix analysed by the original researchers.
 The extracted data are entered into Excel spreadsheets in a structured way.
-Whereever there are doubts about aspects of the data the team attempts to contact the researchers to resolve them.
+Wherever there are doubts about aspects of the data the team attempts to contact the researchers to resolve them.
 There are two types of Excel file in COMPADRE/COMADRE: (1) The DESCRIPTOR FILE(s) which contain metadata allowing the interpretation of the matrix data; and (2) the STACKED MATRIX FILE(s) which contain the matrices themselves, plus some additional matrix-specific information.

 These data are compiled using a set of R scripts and released to the public as open access data via the website: www.compadre-db.org.

-This document outlines the way that the digitisation team should enter data into the Excel sheets.
+This document outlines the way that the digitization team should enter data into the Excel sheets.
 It is primarily intended for internal use and as such includes information on some variables which are not released into the public domain.
 Nevertheless, in the interests of transparency we provide open access to the document here.

 Questions or comments about this protocol should be addressed to Rob Salguero-Gómez (r.salguero@uq.edu.au) or Owen Jones (jones@biology.sdu.dk).